DLvalentine/fate/README.md

 I run this on a little raspberry pi out of my basement... so... if there's a ton of traffic I imagine it won't be pretty.
 Maybe one day I'll move it to AWS or something.

+> EDIT: Wouldn't you know it?
+The Pi finally died.
+So fate is offline for now.

 ### So you forked it?
 Now what?
 You can create an app/bot via [Discord for Developers](https://discordapp.com/developers/applications/)